 Bhaktapur, in my opinion, is one of the most underrated destinations in Nepal.
 The city comes from an extremely rich culture dating back to the 8th century.
 Until the 12th century, it was actually the capital of Nepal.
 It’s most famous for its handicrafts including wood carving and pottery making.
 But don’t let this quaint little city fool you, the list of things to do in Bhaktapur is a long one full of history and culture.
 While most people would advise you to stay a day, we were able to fill almost four days with things to do.

-Things to do in Bhaktapur
+Map of Things to do in Bhaktapur

 Bhaktapur Durbar Square

 Bhaktapur’s Durbar Square is known unanimously as the cities major attraction.
 It houses temples, palaces, and statues along with beautiful architecture featuring ornate wood carvings, stone art, metal art, and terracotta art.
 The craftsmanship alone is the perfect example of Newari culture within the Kathmandu Valley.
 The entrance fee is a little high at 1500 rupees ($15), but the ticket is good for a week which allows you to leave and re-enter the temple.
 If you bring a copy of your passport, visa, and a passport photo you can get an official pass which allows re-entry for months at no additional cost.

 Tamadhi Square is well-known for having the five-story temple.
 It’s miraculous that a temple of its height survived the massive earthquake in 2015.
 The square has two other temples and is considered the second most important square of Bhaktapur.
 At one entrance, you can see local farmers selling produce.
 The square is surrounded by rooftop restaurants that all offer wonderful views of the Nyatapola Temple.